-If goodwill or other intangible assets become impaired, we could have to take significant charges against earnings.
+If goodwill becomes impaired, we could have to take significant charges against earnings.

-At December 31, 2022, we had \$37.7 million of amortizable intangible assets and \$92.9 million of goodwill.
-Under accounting principles generally accepted in the U.S. ("GAAP"), we must assess, at least annually and potentially more frequently, whether the value of goodwill and other indefinite-lived intangible assets have been impaired.
-Amortizing intangible assets will be assessed for impairment in the event of an impairment indicator.
-Any reduction or impairment of the value of goodwill or other intangible assets will result in a charge against earnings, which could materially adversely affect our results of operations and shareholders' equity in future periods.
+At December 31, 2023, we had \$83.0 million of goodwill.
+Under accounting principles generally accepted in the U.S. ("GAAP"), we must assess, at least annually and potentially more frequently, whether the value of goodwill has been impaired.
+Any reduction or impairment of the value of goodwill will result in a charge against earnings, which could materially adversely affect our results of operations and shareholders' equity in future periods.